 This section shows the end of Key Stage 2, Key Stage 1 and Early Years performance.

-(National Data is to be confirmed and this document updated when released)
+(National and Local Authority Data is to be confirmed and updated when further releases are made.)

 Early Years Foundation Stage Profile